 As a basement cinema, a feature common in this city, it was badly affected by the disastrous floods in Prague a few years ago.
 The Roxy was repaired, but not restored, and much of the original cinema interior was lost.
 There is a very small foyer at street level from which patrons descended to a circle that had an unusual stepped frontage with long side arms.
 The ceiling had the supporting beams crossing the roof area unhidden.
 As can be expected, the height of the ceiling was not vast.

-It now hosts a variety of events, including some films, but by 2017 was a live music venue.
+It hosted a variety of events, including some films, but by 2017 was a live music venue.